FirebirdSQL/jaybird/src/documentation/faq.md

 Jaybird 3 or newer with Firebird 3 or newer.

 The `<database>` part should be replaced with the database alias or the path to the database.
-In general it is advisable to use database aliases instead of the path of the database file as it hides implementation details like file locations and OS type.
+In general, it is advisable to use database aliases instead of the path of the database file as it hides implementation details like file locations and OS type.